• Skip to primary navigation

 North Dakota and Minnesota offer the good life, according to U.S. News & World Report’s Best States rankings.
 North Dakota offers the best quality of life in the country and ranks fourth overall among the best states.
 Minnesota, which ranks second in quality of life, comes in second overall.

-See also How expensive is Fort Lauderdale?
+See also How safe is Providence Rhode Island?

 What are the benefits of living in North Dakota?